María Orosa: Death and legacy

-Although her family and friends urged her to leave Manila for her hometown as American, Filipino, and Japanese forces battled to control the city, Orosa refused, insisting that, as a soldier, she needed to remain at her post.
-On February 13, 1945, Orosa died of shrapnel wounds after being hit in her government office during an American bombing raid.
-The hospital to which she had been taken was later also bombed, causing a shrapnel shard to pierce her heart and kill her instantly.
-The American Red Cross gave Orosa a humanitarian award for her food-smuggling efforts.
+Although her family and friends urged her to flee Manila for her hometown as American and Filipino forces fought Japanese troops in the Battle of Manila, Orosa refused and insisted that, as a soldier, she had to remain at her post.
+On February 13, 1945, Orosa was injured by shrapnel wounds in her government office during an American bombing raid.
+The Remedios Hospital, to which she had been taken was later also bombed, causing a shrapnel shard to pierce her heart and kill her instantly.
+The American Red Cross posthumously gave Orosa a humanitarian award for her food-smuggling efforts.
 Her niece Helen Orosa del Rosario in 1970 published Maria Orosa: Her Life and Work, which also included 700 of Orosa's recipes.